kaushikmani/PhraseMiningLM/README.md

       RAW_TEXT - Raw Text is the input file, where each line is a single document.
       LABELED_FILE - Labeled file is the labeled data for training, where each line is a phrase.
+      TRAIN - Set TRAIN to 1 to train your model on a new dataset, otherwise 0.

 In the labeled file, the phrases and labels must be seperated by a tab(\t) and should be in lowercase.
 We recommend running the file frequent_ngram_gen.py to extract the frequent N-grams in the input file.
 This can be done using: